marcusoftnet/marcusoftnet.github.io/_posts/2008-05-09-back-on-shelter.md

 are on the bottom of our society...
 Others have been there for years and years.

-We are so privileged in our daily <span id="SPELLING_ERROR_1" class="blsp-spelling-corrected">lives and so seldom stop and appreciate it.
+We are so privileged in our daily lives and so seldom stop and appreciate it.
 Most of us have families, friends and co-workers that cares about how we are doing.
 We have stuff to do (work for example) - that's another thing to ponder.